seinecle/Belfast2015/public_html/readme.md

 <p align="center"><img src="img/formatted/unnamed.jpg"/></p>

-#Next story : how I came to data visualization and the digital humanities
+# Next story: how I came to data visualization and the digital humanities
 I had finished a Phd in history of science, studying the relationships between economics and biology in post War United States.
 This thesis was a contextualized history, drawing on biographies of the scientists involved and based on the cultural history of twentieth century United States.
 So it was very much archive based: